totalnoMartina/quiz-about-veggies-and-fruits/README.md

 ## Browser Compatibility
-This webpage is made on Chromebook, Linux, Google Chrome OS, Version 94.0.4606.97 (Official Build) (64-bit), in a Chrome Browser and is fully compatible with it, *ask Tim do I need a screen shot also, or to put it as welcome image or both because now welcome image is cut a bit Next browser tested is Safari on Iphone 6S and is fully compatible, and here is a screenshot ![](assets/readme-images/iphone-6s-safari-ios.jpg?raw=true)
+This webpage is made on Chromebook, Linux, Google Chrome OS, Version 94.0.4606.97 (Official Build) (64-bit), in a Chrome Browser and is fully compatible with it, *ask Tim do I need a screen shot also, -- YES -- or to put it as welcome image or both because now welcome image is cut a bit Next browser tested is Safari on Iphone 6S and is fully compatible, and here is a screenshot ![](assets/readme-images/iphone-6s-safari-ios.jpg?raw=true)

 There seems to be slower response in shadow appearance during playing on Mozilla Firefox and here is a screenshot of a home page ![](assets/readme-images/firefox-screen.png?raw=true)